piotrklibert/curved-text/README.md

 * add more unit tests and benchmarks
 * add some documentation and comments to the code
 * possibly improve the demo program to allow for more than one curve

+## Previous version

+Non-refactored, four years old version lives at https://github.com/piotrklibert/bezier/ - there's a module dependency graph there, although outdated.
+The only good thing about it is that I'm not working on it right now, so it should work, while the current one may become broken from time to time.